Muscle energy technique

 Posture comes with a feeling.
 I'm interested in helping you connect to positive feeling image(s) that generate noticeable postural change for you, find the simplest exercises for you, and give your body the right hands-on input.You might be pleasantly surprised.
 I always aim to create changes you can feel in each session.

 I'm an exercise scientist.
-But you're a person, not my experiment.
-Furthermore you need only the exercise that gets you to your meaningful goals.
-You may be surprised by just how few you need.
+You're a person, not my experiment.
+You need only the exercise that gets you to your meaningful goals.
+You may be surprised by just how few exercises you need.
 Rotator cuff problems, hip issues, back issues, neck issues, headache issues, knee issues.
 Its just the raft that gets you over the river to the other side, to your meaningful movement.
-On the other hand if you want an exercise for life come join my TaiJi groups!
+On the other hand if you want an exercise for life perhaps the TaiJi classes at the medical center are for you.

 I've taken a particular interest in providing manual therapy for people with this issue.
 I can help with capsular restrictions, muscular trigger points, breathing exercises to reduce stress associated jaw clenching, jaw opening and closing movement retraining, down training tight jaw muscles, and dietary advice in acutely painful situations.
 Don't forget upper neck extension and it's timing is crucial to the jaw opening cycle and may need diagnosis and treating too.
 If opening the jaw is painful, clunks, is restricted or associated with headaches, I may be able to help.
 Most of what you may need is under one roof.
 Shehab the dentist upstairs has a particular in this issue.